johnlaudun/jln/teaching/courses/432-syllabus.md

 Shifman, Limor.
 2014. _Memes in Digital Culture_.
 MIT Press.

 Please arrange to purchase the book through your preferred vendor.
 (Please make sure you have a complete version of the book and can access it readily.)
 Depending upon the make-up of the class and emergent interests, there may be a second book to purchase, so be sure to set aside a portion of your budget for that expense, in addition to the cost of printing other materials as needed.
-I strongly recommend spending the little bit of money required to print PDFs.
+I strongly recommend spending the little bit of money to print PDFs.
 Print them, mark on them, doodle on them, highlight them.
 Studies have shown that hand-written notes are better for intellectual development.
 I suspect the same will eventually be discovered for reading.

 ### Assignments